What successful printers are doing with their MIS software to give them a competitive edge

 Integration – reap the benefits of a connected workflow

 Another key differentiator that our experts see among printing companies, is their attitude towards integration and connectivity.
-It’s those printers that invest time in creating an automated and joined up workflow that are leading the way in the industry.
-Some really beneficial integrations we see are:
+It’s those printers that invest time in creating an automated and joined-up workflow that are leading the way in the industry.
+Some beneficial integrations we see are:

-- Accounts packages – Integrating to an accounts package removes the need for double entry, saving a LOT of time.
+• Accounts packages – Integrating into an accounts package removes the need for double entry, saving a LOT of time.

-- Press integrations – Using JDF to pass production information from your MIS to your presses is a very effective time-saver.
-And sending production feedback back into the MIS allows you to report on actual job costs versus estimated.
+• Press integrations – Using JDF to pass production information from your MIS to your presses is a very effective time-saver.
+Sending production feedback back into the MIS allows you to report on actual job costs versus estimated.

-- Storefronts – We have more than a few customers using storefronts, either ones they’ve developed themselves or from a third-party, where their customers can order online and it comes straight into their MIS as an order, no manual input involved.
+• Storefronts – We have more than a few customers using storefronts, either ones they’ve developed themselves or from a third party, where their customers can order online and it comes straight into their MIS as an order, with no manual input involved.

 This last example was a real game-changer for one of our customers who had created such a slick workflow using online ordering that they were generating too many orders each day to process manually.
 Integrating their MIS with their storefront resolved this for them and now, the first human touchpoint for these orders is when the job is sitting in their MIS ready to be printed!